What Are User Personas In UX & Why Are They So Important In App Development?

 A payment processor — often called a payment gateway — authorises various payment methods during the checkout process, enabling an easy and secure transfer of funds from a customer’s account to the business’s account.
 Your company can then accept payments from customers’ credit or debit cards, mobile wallets, and buy now, pay later services.
 But what’s Stripe?

 We’ll answer that question and many more in this blog post and walk you through Stripe’s key features and the top reasons for you to choose Stripe for your internet business.

-Stripe is quick and easy to implement and comes with reasonable pricing — and with its API, you can also build your own e-commerce platform.
-That’s why more and more companies worldwide — from Amazon to Google to Zoom — trust Stripe when it comes to managing their payments and subscriptions.
+The gateway is quick and easy to implement and comes with reasonable pricing — and with its API, you can also build your own e-commerce platform.
+That’s why more and more companies worldwide — from Google to Zoom — trust Stripe when it comes to managing their payments and subscriptions.

-Stripe handles the steps between a customer providing their card information and acknowledging that their payment has been received — and thereby accepted.
-In addition, Stripe has simplified its service process for business owners, so it’s easy to understand and navigate.
+Stripe handles the steps between a customer providing their card information and acknowledging that their payment has been received and accepted.
+In addition, the gateway has simplified its service process for business owners, so it’s easy to understand and navigate.

 As a business owner, you will have to pay Stripe a standard transaction fee for facilitating the entire process.
-Check out the Stripe Pricing section of this article for more information.
+Check out the pricing section below for more information.

 Without a payment gateway, your company will need a substantial technology stack and a separate payment system.
 That can make the entire process cumbersome to manage.

 If yours is a business that needs to do online transactions (via credit or debit cards and mobile wallets), you can choose Stripe, as it’s becoming the backbone of the internet business today.
 By making the process of moving money easy, borderless, and programmable, this solution has become highly sought after.